doraemonkeys/WindSend-Relay/README.md

       # --- Admin Web Interface Configuration ---
       WS_ADMIN_ADDR: "0.0.0.0:16780" # Address for the Admin UI
       WS_ADMIN_USER: "admin"         # Admin username
       WS_ADMIN_PASSWORD: "YOUR_SECURE_ADMIN_PASSWORD_12_CHARS_MIN" # !!!
 CHANGE THIS !!!
-If left empty, a random one is generated and logged on first start.
+If left empty or omitted, a random password is generated and printed to the container logs on the first start.

     volumes:
       - ./logs:/app/logs
-      - ./data:/app/data # Contains relay.db and web static files
+      - ./data:/app/data # relay.db
       #- ./config.json:/app/config.json # Optional: use config file instead of env vars

     # Optional: use config file instead of env vars